Millions remain under heat warning as extreme heat grips Northwest - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Angela Fritz, Carma Hassan Sarah Moon, Jon Passantino, Rebekah Riess and Brisa Colon contributed to this report.
+Angela Fritz, Carma Hassan Sarah Moon, Jon Passantino, Jackson Dill, Taylor Ward, Phil Gast, Rebekah Riess and Brisa Colon contributed to this report.

 Comments